-Don’t forget your 10% off alumni discount – coupon code uwsalumni
+Don’t forget your 10% off alumni discount coupon code

 CONTINUING EDUCATION INFORMATION

-This program will qualify for 20 hours of continuing education (18 hours live in Hawaii and 2 hours of online education included with registration).
+This program will qualify for 20 hours of continuing education.
 While every effort to obtain credit in the following jurisdictions will be made, it is the licensees responsibility to verify that credits have been granted.
 UWS will update this listing with approval numbers as they are received.

 - University of Western States is an approved provider of CE for Chiropractors for the Providers of Approved Continuing Education (PACE) program of the Federation of Chiropractic Licensing Boards.
-States that accept courses that are approved by PACE include: AK, CT, DC, ID, IN, IA, KS, ME, MD, MA, MN, MT, NV, NJ, NC, ND, OR, RI, SC, SD, TN, UT, VT, VA, WA, WY, Puerto Rico, British Columbia, and Nova Scotia.
+States that accept courses that are approved by PACE include: AK, CT, DC, ID, IN, IA, KS, ME, MD, MA, MN, MT, NV, NJ, NC, ND, OR, RI, SC, SD, TN, UT, VT, WA, WY, Puerto Rico and Nova Scotia.
 PACE provider ID# 106.

-- The following states do not pre-approve CE: CO, NE, and OH.
-Plus, the following Canadian provinces: British Columbia, Manitoba, Newfoundland & Labrador, Northwest Territories, Nunavut, Ontario, Quebec, and Yukon.
+- The following states do not pre-approve CE programs and it is up to the licensee to determine if they will count toward license renewal in their jurisdiction: CO, NE, and OH.
+Plus, the following Canadian provinces: Manitoba, Newfoundland & Labrador, Northwest Territories, Nunavut, Ontario, Quebec, and Yukon.
 Submit certificate directly to your governing board for approval.

-- The following states do not accept online CE credits: IN, KY, LA, and WI.
+- The following states do not accept online CE credits: IN, KY, WI and LA.

 *Every attempt is made to offer programs as announced.
 UWS reserves the right to adjust program, faculty, location, dates, times, and/or tuition to accommodate unanticipated occurrences, to limit seating, or to cancel due to insufficient enrollment.
 UWS is not responsible for any expenses incurred by registrants due to program adjustments or cancellation.
 Only those who are pre-registered can be notified in the event of changes/cancellation.